Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPlan.md

 PS C:\> $RP = Get-AzureRmRecoveryServicesAsrRecoveryPlan -Name $RPName
 ```

-Gets a recovery plan with the passed name.
+Gets the recovery plan with the specified name.

 ## PARAMETERS

 ### -FriendlyName
-Specifies the friendly name of the recovery plan that this cmdlet gets.
+Specifies the friendly name of the recovery plan to get.

 ```yaml
 Type: String